 Principle 1: Master Lure Presentation

 So, what do sea bass eat?

 We have blennies, rockling and gobbies, which sit on rocks and move in fast darting motions when disturbed.
 We can imitate these with dark-coloured shallow diving plugs or naturally-coloured weedless lures over rough ground in the intertidal zone.
 Example: The IMA Komomo II or the Albie Snax

-Then, there are the small pollack and other white fish, which are often reddish or orangish, and which linger motionless over the kelp.
-These can be imitated with weedless weightless soft plastics very effectively, like the Savage Gear Gravity Stick.
+Then, there are the small pollack and other white fish, which are often reddish or orangish.
+These linger motionless over the kelp.
+They can be imitated with weedless weightless soft plastics very effectively, like the Savage Gear Gravity Stick.

-There are glimmering shoals of sandeel, both lesser and greater varieties, usually in the mid to upper sections of the water column.
+There are glimmering shoals of sandeel, both lesser and greater varieties.
+Usually, they’re in the mid to upper sections of the water column.
 These range in size from microwave noodle length to subway footlong length.
-They can be imitated with white or silver shallow/medium diving plugs with longer bodies or else with longer-bodied metal lures or slender white/silver-coloured soft plastics.
+They can be imitated with white or silver shallow/medium diving plugs with longer bodies.
+Another option is a or longer-bodied metal lure or slender white/silver-coloured soft plastic.

 There are joey mackerel, sprat, smelt and other small, pelagic oily species.
-They can be imitated with a variety of lures, including thicker-bodied paddle tails like the Fiiish minnow or with larger diving plugs and poppers.
+They can be imitated with a variety of lures.
+Thicker-bodied paddle tails like the Fiiish minnow, larger diving plugs or poppers all work.

-We have crabs that sit and crawl along the seabed at low speed, which we can’t imitate effectively while still covering lots of ground.
+We have crabs that sit and crawl along the seabed at low speed.
+We can’t imitate effectively while still covering lots of ground.
 We also can’t imitate limpets!
 However, it’s worth remembering that bass do eat static foods and often feed on the seabed.
 This might explain why they will hit a static Senko (plastic lure) doing nothing on the seabed.

 What does this tell us about the diet of a bass?